smcclab/smc-course/_lectures/11-expression.md

 ## Continuous not Discrete

-Sasha Lietman (2017) says: "use continuous sensors"!
+[Sasha Lietman (2017)](http://doi.org/10.5281/zenodo.1176197) says: "use continuous sensors"!
 Why?

-- continuosu sensors allow nuanced performance
+- continuous sensors allow nuanced performance
 - discrete sensors tend to become sample playback buttons (cliche)

 **Charles advice**: give performers "somewhere to go" in every moment.
 With a button you have nowhere to go (after hitting it).
 With a continuous controller you can, go up, go down, stop moving, change speed, change direction, etc.